pepconnect/api-docs/saml-sso-idp.md

 When a user initiates flow at the Identity Provider (IdP), the IdP redirects user to the primary Service Provider’s (SP) URL after successful authentication.

 When a user initiates flow at the Service Provider (SP), the SP will determine if the user has a valid session with the system.
 In case the session is invalid or expired, the SP will redirect user to IdP to authenticate.
 One of the use cases in this scenario is where user begins the flow at a URL somewhere inside the app.
 It would then make sense that when the user comes back to SP, they land at the same page instead of the SP’s primary URL.
 This is accomplished using a parameter called RelayState.
-The LMS will set this value before redirecting the user to IdP, and when a user is returned back after successful authentication, it will take the user to that URL.
+The 3rd party will set this value before redirecting the user to IdP, and when a user is returned back after successful authentication, it will take the user to that URL.

 ## Sign Up vs. Sign in Flow